Liverpool F.C. 4–3 Newcastle United F.C. (1996)

 The match is considered to be among the best Premier League games in the history of the competition.
 Newcastle's manager Kevin Keegan described it as a "classic", while Liverpool manager Roy Evans said "the entertainment value was up there with the best".
 In 2003, the game was awarded the Match of the Decade award on behalf of the Premier League, which was celebrating its tenth anniversary.
-The result played a major factor in the outcome the league title race, as Manchester United lost only one more match that season and regained the title from Blackburn Rovers.
+The result played a major factor in the outcome of the league title race, as Manchester United lost only one more match that season and regained the title from Blackburn Rovers.

 Background

 Liverpool and Newcastle United are two of the biggest and best supported clubs in English football.
 Despite not having won a major honour since 1969, the Tyneside club is recognised for its passionate and loyal fanbase — over the course of 53 out of 63 seasons between 1946–47 and 2009–10, more people attended Newcastle home matches, on average, than home games played by the league champions.
 Between 1973 and 1990, Liverpool became the most successful club in England, amassing more than 20 major trophies including 11 league championships in a 17-year period, although they had been slightly less successful between 1991 and 1996, when their only honours were a single triumph in the FA Cup and Football League Cup.
 Both clubs had previously faced each other five times in the Premier League, following Newcastle's promotion for the 1993–94 season; Newcastle had won three times and Liverpool once, with the remaining match ending in a draw.